-The latest report by IMARC Group, titled “Biophotonics Market: Global Industry Trends, Share, Size, Growth, Opportunity and Forecast 2021-2026,” finds that the global biophotonics market size reached US$ 56.5 Billion in 2020.
+The latest report by IMARC Group, titled “Biophotonics Market: Global Industry Trends, Share, Size, Growth, Opportunity and Forecast 2022-2027,” finds that the global biophotonics market reached a value of US$ 44.8 Billion in 2021.
 Biophotonics is the interdisciplinary research area that deals with light-based technologies to study life sciences and medicine.
 It generates and harnesses light to visualize, detect and manipulate biological materials.
 Biophotonics also uses light and other forms of radiant energy to study the internal functioning of cells and tissues and analyze molecular mechanisms, functions and structures.
 Biophotonics utilizes various techniques, such as spectroscopy, photomechanics, and fiber optic sensors based on see-through imaging.
 It aids in the emission, detection, absorption, reflection, and modification of radiations from biomolecules and biomaterials.

 We are regularly tracking the direct effect of COVID-19 on the market, along with the indirect influence of associated industries.
 These observations will be integrated into the report.